groundh0g/codetopia.com/book/codecamps/ch19-libs-particles.md

 ### Modifiers

 Left to their own devices, particles will move at a constant rate, in a fixed direction.
 Particles maintain their own position data (the `Position` property) and velocity data (the `Velocity` property).
-Whenever the `Update` method is called on a particle, it modifies its own position using the simple formula, ''`Position = Position + Velocity`.''
+Whenever the `Update` method is called on a particle, it modifies its own position using the simple formula, "`Position = Position + Velocity`."
 That's fine if you're simulating a frictionless, gravity-free environment.
 In most scenarios, that's not the case.

 It doesn't make much sense to implement global changes like gravity and wind at the particle level.
 Gravity affects every particle.
 So, the emitter manages a list of helper objects that can make global changes to particles.
 These helper objects are instances of the `Modifier` structure.